becauro/readpe/readme.md

 **Prerequisites**: You need only 'gcc' tools installed in your build machine.
 If you use Windows OS, I suggest you achieve that by use [MinGw](https://pt.wikipedia.org/wiki/MinGW) framework; It also works if you have [Cygwin](https://pt.wikipedia.org/wiki/Cygwin) installed.

+**Note**: I suggest you run these procedures as Elevated Privileges (by use 'sudo', root, Admin (for Windows) or whatever...)

-With prerequisites in place, you can Compile/Install/Clear/Uninstalls manually as following.
+With that in place, you can Compile/Install/Clear/Uninstalls manually as following.

 ## Libraries Compilation